dl3yc/uglide/README.md

-# uTrak miniature tracker repository
+# uGlide miniature glider payload repository

 ## Abstract
-This repository contains software and hardware design files for uTrak - the tracker of a series of small high altitude balloons.
-The software is implemented for a MSP430 MCU, with test programs runnable on a PC. project documentation can be found here: http://www.dooce.de/dokuwiki/doku.php?id=projekte:utrak:start
+This repository contains software and hardware design files for uGlide - the payload of a small high altitude glider.
+This is a fork of [uTrak](http://www.github.com/thasti/utrak).

+The mission objective is to evaluate the flight dynamics of a miniature glider.
+The payload transmits telemetry.
+Currently only GPS position an height are transmitted.

 ![uTrak PCB v1](pic/utrak-pcb-v1.jpg)